anzai249/easy-masonry/README.md

 ### Photos

-These photos are all taken myself, so I will set them to...
+These showcase photos are all taken myself, so I will set them to...

 **Public Domain!!!**